Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call.md

 Metorship and buddy systems - 4th call coming in Materials, connecting with mentors
 Seminar for global south on the 15th
+Mindful of hours between timezones and support thats possible